What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 What is LLB?

-LLB, which stands for Bachelor of Laws, is the comprehensive foundation for aspiring legal professionals.
+LLB stands for Bachelor of Laws and is the comprehensive foundation for aspiring legal professionals.
 It provides a thorough understanding of various legal principles and systems.
 This undergraduate program typically spans three years, although some integrated LLB programs combine undergraduate studies with law, extending the duration to five years.

 LLB Course details include: